 Test #2 - UDP Throughput

 The goal of this test is to saturate the CPU.
-We used UDP packets and the
+We used UDP packets with a size of 1470 bytes and the

-We can see that iptables does not scale well beyond 1k rules and that IP sets are a bit faster than eBPF on the clsact qdisc with a high number of rules.
+We can see that iptables does not scale well beyond 1k rules and that IP sets give a slightly higher throughput than eBPF on the clsact qdisc for high number of rules.

 Test #3 - CPU usage